Nikkei225Futures/websocket-jsonrpc-api-server/README.md

 # websocket-jsonrpc-api-server
-api server with websocket and jsonrpc currently under development. easily build a websocket server with jsonrpc.
+api server with websocket and jsonrpc.
+currently under development.
+easily build a websocket server with jsonrpc.